oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 Using oclint-json-compilation-database
 ======================================

 OCLint needs a compilation database to figure out the compiler options for parsing each file, so that it can run more accurate analysis on an intermediate representation of the source code.
-This document provides instructions about generaing ``compile_commands.json`` (JSON Compilation Database), and use ``oclint-json-compilation-database`` for code analysis.
+This document provides instructions about generating ``compile_commands.json`` (JSON Compilation Database), and use ``oclint-json-compilation-database`` for code analysis.

 JSON Compilation Database
 -------------------------